Venetian Crusade

 The Venetian Crusade of 1122–1124 was an expedition to the Holy Land launched by the Republic of Venice that succeeded in capturing Tyre.
 It was an important victory at the start of a period when the Kingdom of Jerusalem would expand to its greatest extent under Baldwin II of Jerusalem.
 The Venetians gained valuable trading concessions in Tyre.
 Through raids on Byzantine territory both on the way to the Holy Land and on the return journey, the Venetians forced the Byzantines to confirm, as well as extend, their trading privileges with the empire.
+Throughout this article we shall refer to many Levantine places, from large cities to small towns and villages.
+You can consult this map for the location of such settlements.